rust-lang/rust/src/doc/rustc/src/codegen-options/index.md

 This instructs `rustc` to generate code specifically for a particular processor.

 You can run `rustc --print target-cpus` to see the valid options to pass here.
-Additionally, `native` can be passed to use the processor of the host machine.
 Each target has a default base CPU.
+Special values include:

+* `native` can be passed to use the processor of the host machine.
+* `generic` refers to an LLVM target with minimal features but modern tuning.

 ## target-feature